‘Guardians Of The Galaxy 2’ Premiere Reviews Are In, What Do Critics Think?

 “This is definitely not a one-off [for them],” Gunn revealed.
 “They’re both characters that we’ve taken a lot of time to develop, and they’re a big part of the MCU now.”

-Guardians of the Galaxy 2 will find Star-Lord looking deeper into his family lineage.
+Guardians of the Galaxy 2 will find Star Lord looking deeper into his family lineage.
 As teased in the Jimmy Kimmel Live clip, Russell plays Star-Lord’s father, Ego, and Pratt had him in mind from the start as the dream actor to play his father.
 Pratt recalled being very excited when he first learned that they had lined up Russell to play the part of Ego.

 Guardians of the Galaxy 2 will premiere in theaters on May 5.